-- The fees associated with issuing of licenses for the 2018-19 financial year are provided in Appendices B.1 (Servicing Licences) & C.1 (Public Weighbridge Licences). - The fees associated with issuing a servicing licence in Appendix B.1 will increase 57 per cent introduced as four staged increases on 1 July each year commencing on 1 July 2019. - The fees associated with issuing a public weighbridge licence in Appendix C.1 will increase by 57 per cent on 1 July 2019. - The fees associated with issuing of licenses for the 2019-20 financial year are provided in Appendices B.2 (Servicing Licences) & C.2 (Public Weighbridge Licences).
+- The fees associated with issuing of licenses for the 2019-20 financial year are provided in Appendices B.1 (Servicing Licences) & C.1 (Public Weighbridge Licences). - The fees associated with issuing a servicing licence in Appendix B.1 will increase 12.5 per cent for the 2020-21 financial year commencing on 1 July 2020. - The fees associated with issuing a public weighbridge licence in Appendix C.1 have remained unchanged. - The fees associated with issuing of licenses for the 2020-21 financial year are provided in Appendices B.2 (Servicing Licences) & C.1 (Public Weighbridge Licences).

-Table 5 provides a summary of the NMI's budget estimates based on the fee increases for Licensing for the years 2020-22.
+Table 5 provides a summary of the NMI's budget estimates based on the fee increases for Licensing for the years 2021-24.
 The numbers in Table 5 are provided for guidance only.